 My working holiday IEC visa runs out soon and I havent heard back from my application.
 What do I do?

 You need to change your status with Immigration Canada to visitor prior to your work permit expiring.
 You must do so, as you are changing from temporary status to permanent status and there is no “implied status”.
 Not changing your status can affect your application to stay in Canada.
-Once you have changed status, you are no longer eligible to work in Canada and should not attempt to do so as your employee will suffer huge fines.
+Once you have changed status, you are no longer eligible to work in Canada and should not attempt to do so as your employer will suffer huge fines.
 Once accepted, you do have implied status in Canada.